PeterPonyu/scfocus/README.md

 Access the Web UI by [streamlit cloud app](https://scfocus.streamlit.app/).

-Command line tool is also available on linux
+Command line tool is also available on linux.

 ```bash
 scfocus ui